microsoft/BuildTourHack/stories/2/211_Centennial.md

 Your Win32 WPF app has now been packaged as a UWP app using Visual Studio.

 In the Windows Start menu, search for **Microsoft.Knowzy.UWP**.
-Click  **Microsoft.Knowzy.UWP** to launch your app.

 ![Start menu](images/211-startmenu.png)

-You'll notice that the Microsoft.Knowzy.UWP app did not run.
+If you click the UWP app in the Start menu, you'll notice that it does not run.
 Actually, it did run but it exited immediately due to an error.

 The error is the app cannot load the project.json file it needs to generate the Products list.
 The app then throws an exception and exits.

-Let's fix the issue with a hack:
+We'll debug this error in a later task, but for now, let's comment out some code so that the app will run.

 1. In the **ViewModels** folder of the Microsoft.Knowzy.WPF project, open the **MainViewModel.cs** file.